 The propagation and planting of native vegetation will be performed in accordance with Texas Parks and Wildlife Department (TPWD) Introduction of Aquatic Vegetation Permit provisions.
 Native SAV will be planted in areas where non-native SAV has been thoroughly removed and controlled.
-Native SAV planting in 2025 will be focused in the Recovery Zone between Cheatham Street and IH-35 (Figure 1, shown in yellow) and downstream of Cape's Dam as part of the TPWD HAAP grant (Figure 1, shown in blue).
+Native SAV planting in 2026 will be focused in the Recovery Zone between Cheatham Street and IH-35 (Figure 1, shown in yellow).
 Native SAV species to be planted include Ludwigia repens, Cabomba caroliniana, Sagittaria platyphylla, Heteranthera dubia, Hydrocotyle, Myriophyllum heterophyllum and Potamogeton illinoensis.
 Limited planting will also occur, as-needed, from Spring Lake Dam to Rio Vista Dam in areas where native SAV coverage has been reduced by flood scouring or other factors.

 Figure 1.
-Proposed work for 2025 includes the monitoring and maintenance of Hygrophila, Hydrilla and other non-native floating and submerged aquatic vegetation from Spring Lake to IH-35 (shown in green) and an intensive non-native SAV removal "Work Zone" from IH-35 to Cape's Dam (shown in red).
-In addition, non-native SAV removal will occur downstream of Cape's Dam to the Blanco River confluence (shown in blue) as part of a TPWD HAAP grant.
-Native SAV is to be planted from Cheatham Street to IH-35 (the "Recovery Zone", shown in yellow) as part of the EAHCP and downstream of Cape's Dam as part of the TPWD HAAP grant.
+Proposed work for 2026 includes the monitoring and maintenance of Hygrophila, Hydrilla and other non-native floating and submerged aquatic vegetation from Spring Lake to IH-35 (shown in green) and an intensive non-native SAV removal "Work Zone" from IH-35 to Cape's Dam (shown in red).
+Native SAV is to be planted from Cheatham Street to IH-35 (the "Recovery Zone", shown in yellow).